Actually, it’s more a case of – is Juliet reading now?

 People of a certain age may remember MP Denis Healey’s comment that being criticised by Geoffrey Howe in the House of Commons was ‘like being savaged by a dead sheep’.

 Well, today I am hoping for a similar experience.
-While the Olympians parade through London to universal acclaim, I will be doing a work presentation to [...]
+While the Olympians parade through London to universal acclaim, I will be doing a work [...]

 This isn’t a dutiful homage to the Olympic Games – you’ll get plenty of that elsewhere.
 And as an antidote to the coverage itself you can always watch the BBC’s Twenty Twelve, with the wonderful Hugh Bonneville.

-But what if there was such a thing as the Writing Olympics?
-Which events would [...]
+But what if there was such a thing as the Writing Olympics? [...]

 Wimbledon – what else?
 The grunts, the sweat, the calls for ‘new balls, please’ – at times it feels like a scene from Fifty Shades of … White!